Determining quantum phase diagrams of topological Kitaev-inspired models on NISQ quantum hardware: Determining the quantum phase diagrams on real quantum hardware

-The bond-fermion entanglement entropy for the Kitaev spin chain and honeycomb models are shown in panels (a) and (c).
-The quantum phase transition is identified by the discrete jump in the entanglement entropy.
-Using the phase-shifted momenta and the correlation function measurement, the results from the quantum computer now clearly show the phase boundary, even if the magnitude of the jump is reduced.
-Using this step as the identifying feature, we are able to reconstruct the phase diagram of the two models as a function of both exchange parameters on the IBM-Almaden quantum computer, as shown in Fig.~\ref{fig4}(c) and (d).
-This efficient identification of the phase boundary relies on the difference of the topology of the single-particle wavefunctions in the two different phases.
-When $|J_i|<|J_j+J_k|$ (with $i,j,k \in \lbrace x,y,z\rbrace$), the single-particle spectrum is gapped, and the ground state of the phase is known as the gapped $Z_2$ spin liquid in the sense that it can be mapped to the toric code model \cite{Kitaev_AP_2006}.
+In Fig.~\ref{fig4}(a), the bond fermion entanglement entropy is shown as a function of exchange strength $J_x$ for the $1D$ Kitaev spin chain with $J_z=1$.
+We can find that the results from the exact solution, quantum simulators, and the IBMQ-Almaden quantum computer all show a discrete jump, and the entanglement entropy $S_A=\sqrt{2}/2$, when $J_x>J_z$, indicates a Majorana fermion at the virtual boundary of the subsystem.
+Therefore, the sharp change at $J_x=J_z$ indicates a topological quantum phase transition.
+Similar situations are found in the bond fermion entanglement entropy for the Kitaev honeycomb model as shown in Fig.~\ref{fig4}(c).
+Here we set $J_z=1$ and $J_x=0.1$ in the calculations.
+The sharp jumps in $S_A$ are found to happen at $J_z=J_x+J_y$ and $J_y=J_x+J_z$ and identify two different topological phase transitions of the Kitaev honeycomb model.
+This efficient identification of the phase boundary relies on the difference of the topology of the single-particle wave functions in the two different phases.
+When $|J_i|<|J_j+J_k|$ (with $i\neq j\neq k \in \lbrace x,y,z\rbrace$), the single-particle spectrum is gapped, and the ground state of the phase is known as the gapped $Z_2$ spin liquid in the sense that it can be mapped to the toric code model \cite{Kitaev_AP_2006}.
 On the other hand, when $|J_i|\geq|J_j+J_k|$, the single-particle spectrum is gapless, and the ground state of the phase is a spinon chiral topological superconductor \cite{Jiang_arXiv_2018}.
-The difference in the single-particle spectrum corresponds to edge modes: if the system were terminated with a boundary, then the spinon chiral topological superconducting phase would support edge modes, while the gapped $Z_2$ spin liquid phase would not.
-The sharp jumps in Fig.~\ref{fig4} are related to the appearance or disappearance of these edge modes in a finite system.
-This effect is quite robust, even in the presence of noise; it has its origin in the intrinsic topological nature of the quantum system.
+The difference in the single-particle spectrum is revealed by the entanglement entropy of edge modes at the virtual boundaries of the subsystem: if virtual boundaries are introduced by dividing the system into subsystems, then the spinon chiral topological superconducting phase would support edge modes, while the gapped $Z_2$ spin liquid phase would not.
+Then using this step as the identifying feature, we are able to reconstruct the correct phase diagram of the two models as a function of exchange parameters as shown in Fig.~\ref{fig4}(b) and (d).
+We have to note that the two gapped phases in the Kitaev honeycomb model have the same properties in their single-particle spectra, but the corresponding quantum states at \emph{the high symmetry points} are quite different and thus expressed by different occupations in the qubit representation.
+Because the different qubits have different noise levels, the resultant states have quantitatively different entanglement entropy and result in the asymmetry seen in Fig.~\ref{fig4}(d).